baer1/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - require login (i.e. age restricted video);
 - implement encrypted streams (some complete movies);
-- aren't available in your country;
+- are not available in your country;
 - are live events.

 ###Translation project: